 Most children and young people in mainstream schools will have their special educational needs met through good classroom practice.
 This is called Quality First Teaching.
 At West Rainton Primary School, we are confident that the pupils in our school receive an excellent education, with experienced, enthusiastic and dedicated staff.
+The level of thought in our planning and delivery proves that we can provide an appropriate curriculum for the majority of pupils, with only a few children moving on to more specialist provision.

 Early Identification of Need